Assassination of Sheikh Mujibur Rahman: Account of Abdur Rahman Sheikh Roma

 The assailants brought Naser, Russel and Roma to the residential ground and made them stand in line.
 There Roma saw the dead body of a plainclothes policeman.
 An assailant noticed Naser and asked, "Who are you?"
-When he introduced himself as Sheikh Naser, he was taken to the bathroom on the ground floor and shot.
-Sheikh Russel cried, "I want to go to my mother."
+When he introduced himself as Sheikh Naser, he was taken to the washroom on the ground floor and shot.
+Kid Sheikh Russel cried, "I want to go to my mother."
 Holding PA Mohitul Islam in the line, Russel asked him, "Brother, will they kill me?", Then an assailant arrived and said, "Let's take you to your mother" and took him to the second floor.
 After a while gunshots and screams were heard.

 Roma found Selim, DSP Nurul Islam and PA/receptionist Mohitul Islam injured while standing in line.
 During this time, the assailants, dressed in black, looted the house.
 Then a tank came in front of Mujib's residence.
 Some soldiers from the tank descended in and asked the inner soldiers, "Who is inside?", the inner soldiers in answer said, "All are finished".
 After being released at 12pm, Roma moved to his village home in Tungipara.